raehik/old-blog.raehik.net/_drafts/more-personal-tracking-lastfm.md

 a very simple log file as well as submitting to Last.fm, so there's something to look at if you're a \*nix user.

+If you don't mind Last.fm being an online affair but want a backup of your data, then you're in luck -- Last.fm provides a very nice, if a bit slow, full export feature.
+About 3 days after I asked to export my data (a measly 750 scrobbles over the past week), I received an email with a link which only lasts 7 days.
+Seems a bit cheapskate-y (? careful with money ), but the data and format you get is incredibly good (?).
+Combined Unix timestamps and ISO time formats are what I'm most happy about!

+It seems to be a recent feature, since the zip file your data comes in includes a `readme.txt` with only the contents `Fill me out`, but providing it in a JSON format (& with MusicBrainz track IDs!) is a huge plus.

 I'm trying to test Last.fm's export feature, but they take ages to do it.
 Boo -- it can't be more than 1,000 short entries in a database, can it?
 Hrmph.